-Acorn Financial Advisory Services (AFAS) has more than $800 million in assets under management.
-It provides holistic and customizable financial planning and investment advisory services to its clients.
+Acorn Financial Advisory Services (AFAS) provides holistic and customizable financial planning and investment advisory services to its clients.
 You generally need a minimum investment of $1 million for portfolio management services, though some programs may have different minimums.

-The fee-based firm's staff holds several financial certifications.
-It offers access to nine certified financial planners (CFPs), one chartered financial analyst (CFA), one chartered financial consultant (ChFC) and one chartered life underwriter (CLU).
+The firm's advisory staff holds several financial certifications.
+It offers access to multiple certified financial planners (CFPs), with other certifications including chartered financial analyst (CFA) and chartered financial consultant (ChFC).

 Acorn Financial Advisory Services Background

-AFAS was founded in 1996.
-Based in Reston, it also has branches in Massachusetts, North Carolina and Maryland.
-The firm works with individuals, profit-sharing plans, trusts, estates, charities and other entities.
+Acorn Financial Advisory Services was founded in 1996.
+The firm works with individuals, retirement plans, trusts, estates, charities and other entities.

 It focuses on estate planning, insurance, retirement planning and education funding.
 Its specialized services include the following:

 - Expense management and reporting